 Enamelware can be either cast iron or steel cookware that has been coated with thin layers of brightly colored porcelain enamel.
 Enameled cast iron (like a Le Creuset Dutch oven or casserole dish) is a good heat conductor.
 Enameled steel is not.
 Enamelware of either kind is fairly easy to clean and doesn’t interact with acidic ingredients, but extreme heat can cause the surface to crack—that said, under normal cooking conditions, enameled cast iron goes with ease from stovetop to oven.
 You do need to use only plastic or wooden utensils with enamelware to avoid scratching it (and no harsh scrubbers at clean-up time).
 While it is dishwasher-safe, it’s best to hand-wash it to prolong its life.

-Le Creuset Round Wide Enameled Cast Iron Dutch Oven, $289.95 at Sur la Table
+Le Creuset Signature Round Enameled Cast Iron Dutch Oven (7.25 Quart), $399.95 at Sur la Table

 Dutch Oven Recipes

-Almost any recipe that calls for a large, heavy, thick-bottomed pot can be made in a Dutch oven, whether plain cast iron or enamel-coated, but these are some of our favorites:
+Almost any recipe that calls for a large, heavy, thick-bottomed pot can be made in a Dutch oven, whether plain cast iron or enamel-coated, but these are some of our favorites, from slow cooking classics to deep fried desserts:

 This is a showcase dish for the reasons we love Dutch ovens.
 You get to first brown the meat in it, then soften the onions, celery, and carrots in it, and finally, pop the whole thing in the oven to braise.
 Get our Braised Lamb Shanks with Mint-Parsley Pesto recipe.